 Restarting the plug-in server using the Set Server Info command

-When any changes such as C plug-in or Java plug-in-related changes, binary updates that take place during installation, plug-in related updates to the ar.conf file, or changes to the AR System Administration:Plugin Server Configuration form are done to the C plug-in file or Java plug-in form, you are able to restart only the plug-in server instead of restarting the AR System server.
+When any changes such as C plug-in or Java plug-in-related changes, binary updates that take place during installation, plug-in related updates to the ar.conf file, or changes to the pluginsvr_config.xml file are done to the C plug-in or Java plug-in files, you are able to restart only the plug-in server instead of restarting the AR System server.

 To restart the plug-in server using the Set Server Info command

 - Double-click the driver.exe file.
 The file is located in the following path:

 - (Windows) <ARInstallationFolder>\Arserver\api\driver

 LD_LIBRARY_PATHenvironment variable to the directory where the arserver.exe is located.
 For example,

 - To initialize, enter the

 logcommand and provide details such as user name, password, and server name.
 For more information about the driver.exe commands, see Using the driver program from the command line.

 - If you are not using the port mapper, enter the